hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 We will keep all your data for a minimum of 90 days.
 You can contact [support@hex.pm](mailto:support@hex.pm) to retrieve a dump of all your packages and documentation.

-### Organizations

-#### Can I publish public packages to an organization?
+#### Can I pay annually instead of monthly?

-No, organizations are only for private packages, public packages should be published to the global repository.
+Not yet, but this feature is in progress.
+Check back on the [pricing page](/pricing) in a few weeks.